dotnet/docs/docs/core/deploying/index.md

 ## Framework-dependent deployments (FDD)

 For an FDD, you deploy only your app and third-party dependencies.
-You don't have to deploy .NET Core, since your app will use the version of .NET Core that's present on the target system.
+Your app will use the version of .NET Core that's present on the target system.
 This is the default deployment model for .NET Core and ASP.NET Core apps that target .NET Core.

 ### Why create a framework-dependent deployment?